rlaplaza-lab/hessian_issues/REGRESSION_ANALYSIS.md

 **Version Timeline:**
 - 2.7.1: ✅ Baseline (RMS = 0.158)
-- 2.8.0: ⚠️ Test execution failed (summary shows baseline, may be stale data)
+- 2.8.0: 🔴 **FAILED** - Hessian computation produces NaN values (all 225 elements are NaN), causing all methods to fail
-- 2.10.0: ⚠️ Test execution failed (summary shows baseline, may be stale data)
+- 2.10.0: 🔴 **FAILED** - Hessian computation produces NaN values (all 225 elements are NaN), causing all methods to fail
-- 2.11.0: 🔴 Critical regression (RMS = 67.839)
+- 2.11.0: 🔴 Critical regression (RMS = 67.839) - Hessian computation succeeds but with massive errors

 ### 🔴 Example 7: Equilibrium Water (3 atoms)